DFKI-NI/PlasticObs-_AI_Library/feedback-loop/Readme.md

 ![Play Video when anomaly is found](./docs/feedback_loop_video_player.png) *The Feedback Loop tool plays the EOIR video from the detected anomaly*

+## License

+The example data and code in this repository is released under the BSD-3 license.

+## Funding

+Funded by the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) based on a resolution of the German Bundestag (Grant No. 67KI21014A).

 ## Authors

 Felix Becker, DFKI